saferwaterss/wolfiesarus/README.md

 </div>

 <div align="center">
-  Usually with friends in the CoD area ♡
+  Never not in the CoD area ♡
 </div>

 <div align="center">